Everything about Health Information System

 4.3 Master Patient Index

-The Master Patient Index (MPI) is an electronic record that assigns individuals a unique identifier depending on their geographic location, enabling cross-references between medical facilities and networks, including hospitals, doctors, laboratories, and radiology clinics.
+The Master Patient Index (MPI) is an electronic record that assigns individuals a unique identifier depending on their geographic location.
+This system allows for easy cross-references between medical facilities and networks, including hospitals, doctors, laboratories, and radiology clinics.

 To prevent inaccurate information from leading to unequal treatment, MPI aims to minimize patient record duplication.
 Healthcare data may be transferred more conveniently and at a lower cost if patient information is stored within the program.